stephenrocksolid/gts-shop-scheduler/docs/features/recurring-events/guide.md

     status='canceled'
 ).select_related('calendar', 'recurrence_parent')

-# Calendar will display both parent jobs and generated instances
+# Calendar will display parent jobs and materialized instances.
+# For “forever” series, the calendar feed also emits virtual occurrences in the requested window.
 ```

 ## Frontend Integration